Omnirem/Omnirem/README.md

-- 👋 Hi, I’m Todorem
+- 👋 Hi, I’m Veeral
-- 👀 I’m interested in Everuthing
+- 👀 I’m interested in Java and AI
-- 🌱 I’m currently learning Everything
+- 🌱 I’m currently learning Java in BlueJ environment
-- 💞️ I’m looking to collaborate on Everything
+- 💞️ I’m looking to collaborate on any basic Java project

 <!---
 Omnirem/Omnirem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.